christianityorigins/website/blog/_posts/2015-01-01-reclaiming-particularism.md

 **Universalism as Erasure**

 - Universalist systems require erasure of particular identities.
-“White” is a modern bureaucratic invention that does this job.
-Deracinating.
-Universalist poison designed to erase real ethnicity.
-It is secularized "christendom" subjected to the Christian ethos of sin, set commandments of behavior, and moral policing.
+"Whiteness" is not a biological term, but an artificial, administrative, and legal construct invented to flatten distinct European cultures into a monolithic labor class.
+It eventually evolved into secularized "christendom" subjected to the Christian ethos of sin, set commandments of behavior, and moral policing.
 - “European” does the same trick on steroids — turns distinct peoples into an interchangeable monolith.
-- Real ethnonationalism means specific groups only.
-No pan-White.
-Just your tribe.

 Call yourself "White" and you’re back in Christendom: